-If you finished National Novel Writing Month (NaNoWriMo) with a 50K-word draft, congratulations!
-Only 12% of NaNoWriMo participants finished last year, so getting this far is a huge accomplishment.
-If you decide to self-publish your work rather than seek traditional publication, there’s one important thing to remember: Your NaNoWriMo book is most likely not ready for readers today.
+It’s National Novel Writing Month (NaNoWriMo)!
+If you’re participating and decide to self-publish your NaNoWriMo work rather than seek traditional publication, there’s one important thing to remember: Your completed NaNoWriMo book is most likely not ready for readers.

-Unless you have serious superpowers, a book fresh out of a month-long speed draft probably won’t be strong enough for readers to enjoy and share with their friends — or to garner positive reviews.
+A book fresh out of a month-long speed draft may not be strong enough for readers to enjoy and share with their friends — or to garner positive reviews.
 Positive reviews can influence new readers to buy your book or even help you get selected for promotional opportunities like BookBub Featured Deals.
-So although it might be tempting to upload this book to retailer sites and start getting readers ASAP, taking your time to publish a polished novel and develop a marketing plan will make a world of difference for your sales.
+So although it might be tempting to upload this book to retail sites or your website and start getting readers ASAP, taking the time to publish a polished novel and develop a marketing plan will make a world of difference for your sales.

-Here are 10 steps we recommend you take before uploading your book anywhere:
+Here are 10 steps we recommend you take before uploading your book for reachers to purchase:

 Step #1: Revise the book